ELF-Lab/OjibweMorph/README.md

 `wiigwaas`
 You can input as many of these commands as you like.

-4. Once you're done using foma, you can exit with:
+4. Once you're done using the FST, you can exit Foma with:
 `quit` or `exit`

 ## About OjibweMorph
 ### Morphological Info
 The `XSpreadsheets/` directories contain CSVs with example forms for the various paradigm and class categories within each part-of-speech (POS) category.
 The `NounSpreadsheets/`, `PVSpreadsheets/`, and `VerbSpreadsheets/` directories all contain detailed READMEs discussing their respective CSV contents.